macgitver/MacGitver/README.md

 MacGitver
 =========

-MacGitver is a cross platform, Qt-based GUI for git repositories.
+MacGitver is a cross platform, Qt-based user interface for managing Git repositories.

 It's still in it's early stages, under heavy development and far from being stable.